 The Master of Public Health (MPH) is the core professional degree recognized throughout the world for public health practice, both in the public sector and in emerging private sector careers related to population health.

-At Ohio State, the MPH is offered in two formats: a traditional weekday format and a more flexible part-time format for experienced professionals who want to advance in the field of public health.
+At The Ohio State University, the Master of Public Health is offered in two formats: a traditional weekday format and a more flexible part-time format for experienced professionals who want to advance in the field of public health.

-The curriculum for the traditional MPH consists of a minimum of 45-48 credits organized into five curricular domains:
+The curriculum for the traditional Master of Public Health consists of a minimum of 45-48 credits organized into five curricular domains:

 - Core courses in areas of knowledge basic to public health